mycousiinvinny/zecnode/FAQ.md

 ## What's the minimum SSD size?

-500GB recommended.
-The blockchain is currently around 100GB and growing.
+1 TB is recommended.
+500 GB will work.
+The blockchain is currently around 285GB and growing.

 ## Can I run this on something other than a Raspberry Pi?